etna-team/etna/CONTRIBUTING.md

 2. Update `CHANGELOG.md` file:
   - Collect all changes and delete empty bullets
   - Specify version and date of the release
-3. Update the version in `poetry.toml`
+3. Update the version in `pyproject.toml`
 4. Create pull request with the changes above
 5. Merge the pull request
 6. [Create a release](https://github.com/etna-team/etna/releases) with a tag corresponding to a new version